So, you’ve decided that you need life insurance. The question is, where to start?

 This can be the case with certain types of policies and insurance providers.

-With Smart Life Insurance you have a few options.
-With our Guaranteed Life Insurance and Personal Accident Insurance you’ll be able to get insurance without a medical or health questions.
+With Smart Life Insurance you can choose our Guaranteed Life Insurance and you’ll be able to get insurance without a medical or health questions.

 With our Family Life Insurance, during the application there are a few questions in relation to your health.
 However, you won’t have to provide a medical to get covered.